openmc-dev/openmc/CONTRIBUTING.md

 We welcome suggestions for new features or enhancements to the code and encourage you to submit them as Issues on GitHub.
-However, it's important to recognize that our development team is relatively small are does not have unlimited time to devote to new feature suggestions.
+However, it's important to recognize that our development team is relatively small and does not have unlimited time to devote to new feature suggestions.
 If you are interested in working on the feature you are requesting, indicate so in the issue and the development team will be happy to discuss it.